librenms/librenms/doc/General/MIB-based-polling.md

     valid name for the MIB.
 See the comments for `snmp_translate()` in `includes/snmp.inc.php` for an example.
 If this step fails, it means there is something wrong with the MIB and net-snmp cannot parse it.
+ 6. Add any additional MIBs you wish to poll for specific device types to `includes/polling/os/OSNAME.inc.php` by calling `poll_mibs()` with the MIB module and name.
+See includes/polling/os/ruckuswireless.inc.php for an example.
+ 7. That should be all you need to see MIB graphs!

 ## TODO ##